bulbajohn/john_costello_ml_portfolio/README.md

 # john_costello_ml_portfolio
 John Costello's Machine Learning Project Portfolio

 Hello!
-Contained in this folder are my various Machine Learning projects I have completed throughout the years.
-Below you will find:
+Contained in this repository are my various Machine Learning projects I have completed throughout the years.
+In this repository you will find:

 1) Predicting Air Quality with A Neural Network
 2) Predicting Customer Churn with Deep Learning